Universite-Gustave-Eiffel/NoiseCapture/README.md

 The development of NoiseCapture is still in progress: the present application is experimental.

 ## Description
 **NoiseCapture App** is an Android App project for measuring environmental noise using a smartphone.
 The goal is to **produce relevant noise indicators from audio measurements, including a geospatial representation**.
-Measurements can be shared with the community in order to produce participatory noise maps. **NoiseCapture App** is a part of global infrastructure, _i.e._ a Spatial Data Infrastructure (SDI), called the **OnoM@p SDI**, that allows to process and represent the geospatial information.
+Measurements can be shared with the community in order to produce participatory noise maps. **NoiseCapture App** is a component of a global infrastructure, _i.e._ a Spatial Data Infrastructure (SDI), called the **OnoM@p SDI**, that allows to process and represent the geospatial information, like noise maps.

 * A  [**full description**](https://github.com/Ifsttar/NoiseCapture/wiki) of the whole OnoM@p SDI, including the NoiseCapture App, is given in the [wiki pages](https://github.com/Ifsttar/NoiseCapture/wiki).
 * An **user guide**, for the use of the NoiseCapture App, is proposed within the NoiseCapture App (see the 'Help' page in the menu of NoiseCapture App).